Gnosticism in modern times: G. R. S. Mead

 G. R. S. Mead became a member of Blavatsky's Theosophical Society in 1884.
 He left the teaching profession in 1889 to become Blavatsky's private secretary, which he was until her death in 1891.
-Mead's interest in Gnosticism was likely awakened by Blavatsky who discussed it at length in Isis Unveiled.
+Mead's interest in Gnosticism was likely awakened by Blavatsky, who discussed it at length in Isis Unveiled.

 In 1890–1891 Mead published a serial article on Pistis Sophia in Lucifer magazine, the first English translation of that work.
 In an article in 1891, Mead argues for the recovery of the literature and thought of the West at a time when Theosophy was largely directed to the East, saying that this recovery of Western antique traditions is a work of interpretation and "the rendering of tardy justice to pagans and heretics, the reviled and rejected pioneers of progress..."
 This was the direction his own work was to take.

 The first edition of his translation of Pistis Sophia appeared in 1896.
-From 1896–1898 Mead published another serial article in the same periodical, "Among the Gnostics of the First Two Centuries," that laid the foundation for his monumental compendium Fragments of a Faith Forgotten in 1900.
-Mead serially published translations from the Corpus Hermeticum from 1900–1905.
+From 1896 to 1898 Mead published another serial article in the same periodical, "Among the Gnostics of the First Two Centuries", that laid the foundation for his monumental compendium Fragments of a Faith Forgotten in 1900.
+Mead serially published translations from the Corpus Hermeticum from 1900 to 1905.
 The next year he published Thrice-Greatest Hermes, a massive, comprehensive three volume treatise.
 His series Echoes of the Gnosis was published in 12 booklets in 1908.
 By the time he left the Theosophical Society in 1909, he had published many influential translations, commentaries, and studies of ancient Gnostic texts.
 "Mead made Gnosticism accessible to the intelligent public outside of academia".
 Mead's work has had and continues to have widespread influence.

-The Gnostic Church revival in France
+Gnostic Church revival in France

 After a series of visions and archival finds of Cathar-related documents, a librarian named Jules-Benoît Stanislas Doinel du Val-Michel (a.k.a.
 Jules Doinel) established the Église Gnostique (French: Gnostic Church).
-Founded on extant Cathar documents with the Gospel of John and strong influence of Simonian and Valentinian cosmology, the church was officially established in the autumn of 1890 in Paris, France.
+Founded on extant Cathar documents with the Gospel of John and strong influence of Simonian and Valentinian cosmology, the church was officially established in the autumn of 1890 in Paris.
 Doinel declared it "the era of Gnosis restored."
 Liturgical services were based on Cathar rituals.
 Clergy was both male and female, having male bishops and female "sophias."

 Doinel resigned and converted to Roman Catholicism in 1895, one of many duped by Léo Taxil's anti-masonic hoax.
 Taxil unveiled the hoax in 1897.
 Doinel was readmitted to the Gnostic church as a bishop in 1900.